AAEON Technology : Announces Support for NVIDIA Jetpack 6.0 on BOXER-8640AI

-(Taipei, Taiwan - May 28, 2024) - AAEON, a leading designer and manufacturer of AI Edge solutions, has today confirmed that its Fanless Embedded AI System, the BOXER-8640AI, has become the world's first to support the newly released NVIDIA Jetpack™ 6.0 SDK.
+(Taipei, Taiwan - May 28, 2024) - AAEON, a leading designer and manufacturer of AI Edge solutions, has today confirmed that its Fanless Embedded AI System, the BOXER-8640AI, will support the newly released NVIDIA® Jetpack™ 6.0 software development kit.

-Released on May 3, NVIDIA Jetpack™ 6.0 is equipped with a range of new features conducive to accelerating AI application development, such as Jetson Platform Services, a modular, API-driven suite of pre-built and cloud-native software services.
+The NVIDIA® Jetpack™ 6.0 SDK is equipped with a range of new features conducive to accelerating AI application development, such as Jetson Platform Services, a modular, API-driven suite of pre-built and cloud-native software services.

-Of particular interest to AAEON customers will undoubtedly be NVIDIA JetPack™ 6.0's introduction of Jetson Platform Services, a suite of over 15 software AI and system services that will reduce the time required to configure and deploy edge AI applications using the BOXER-8640AI.
-These modular services, including AI Perception Service using DeepStream, Sensor Management and Storage with VST, and AI Analytics for processing metadata to time-series insights, will empower developers to create innovative edge AI solutions.
+NVIDIA JetPack™ 6.0's introduction of Jetson Platform Services reduces the time required to configure and deploy edge AI applications using the BOXER-8640AI.
+These modular services, including AI Perception Service using the NVIDIA DeepStream SDK, Sensor Management and Storage with VST, and AI Analytics for processing metadata to time-series insights, will empower developers to create innovative edge AI solutions.
 Furthermore, AAEON is committed to providing comprehensive support for the adoption of NVIDIA JetPack™ 6.0 across its BOXER-8000 series, ensuring customers can leverage the latest advancements in AI development across their entire product range.

 Attachments